 Hours Hours

 Music 180, Elements of Music 2 5 Music, Applied Elective 5

-Music 181-182, Beginning 6Music 130-131, String Class I-II.
-2
+Music 181-182, Beginning 6 Music 130-131, String Class I-II 2

 Harmony I-II4 or

 Music 191-192, Beginning Sight 6 Music 250-251, Band Instrument

-Singing and Ear Training I-II 4 Class I-II4
+Singing and Ear Training I-II 4 Class I-II 4

 4 Music 366, Conducting 2

 Music 363, Grade Methods and

-Materials2
+Materials 2

 Music 271, Enjoyment of Music 3 24-26

-of ensemble participation may substitute Music 361 (Teaching Repertory) and 364 (Teaching Paino in Classes) for Orchestration and for High School Music.
+1 Students whose principal interest is in piano and who select the piano field of ensemble participation may substitute Music 361 (Teaching Repertory) and 364 (Teaching Piano in Classes) for Orchestration and for High School Music.
 If only one substitution is made, Orchestration will be the course to be dropped.

-2 The student may find it necessary to take additional piano lessons in order to fulfill to the satisfaction of the faculty the requirements for the State Council of Higher Education that a student must have "enough piano to insure competency to play simple accompaniments and materials such as are found in the Golden Book."
+2 The student may find it necessary to take additional piano lessons in order to fulfill to the satisfaction of the faculty the requirements for the State Council of Higher Education that a student must have "enough piano to insure competency to play simple accompaniments and materials such as are found in the tency to play simple accompaniments and materials such as are found in the Golden Book."

-3See optional fields of ensemble participation on page 165.
+3See optional fields of ensemble participation on page 177.

-4 Students whose principal musical interest is in plane and who elect the piano field for their ensemble participation may substitute Music 361 (Teaching Repertory) for Music 366 (Conducting).

-$^{^{5}\,\}mathrm{Five}$ hours, to be taken in one or more fields, upon recommendation of advisor.
+4 Students whose principal musical interest is in piane and who elect the piano field for their ensemble participation may substitute Music 361 (Teaching Repertory) for Music 366 (Conducting).
+5 Five hours, to be taken in one or more fields, upon recommendation of advisor

-$^{^{\}rm 6}\,\mathrm{After}$ consultation with student, the advisor will recommend Music 130-131, or Music 250-251.
+6 After consultation with student, the advisor will recommend Music 130-131, or Music 250-251.